How to create an efficient product strategy that will lead your product to success?

 6. Stay focused

-It is a crucial thing to deeply understand the ultimate experience you’re aiming for before start working on problem-solving.
+It is a crucial thing to deeply understand the ultimate experience you target before starting to solve a problem.
 Often businesses get this step wrong.
 They suppose that including more and more features in their product will make it more valuable for the audience.
 As a result, they deliver their products full of useless features.
-That’s why it is important to stay focused and care about it.
+That’s why it is so important to stay focused.

 7. Set the metrics of success